I have an intense passion for movies, and I believe that film critics help people think better about the media they consume.

 Everything that's not about the original Matrix is laughably stupid and forgettable.
 There isn't a single character besides Trinity, Neo, Agent Smith, and the new version of the Architect who I remember this morning, after having seen the film just last night.
 I cannot recall a single name.
 I remember there being a blue-haired girl who almost looks like she sometimes has the potential to be a character, but doesn't do anything because, well, the movie has to spend most of its time on Neo and Serenity and Morpheus because that's who people came to see.
 Again, scary sentinels are still out there, but no confrontation with them feels actually threatening and the movie doesn't have a villain or a sense of urgency or stakes.

-Trinity is brainwashed by the matrix (version 2.0) and lead to believe she has a fake life in there, with a husband and kids.
-She is given the name "Tiffany/Tiff" which is actually a transgender in-joke; it refers to TIF (trans-identified female), an acronym used by transphobes online to refer to trans men, which is a way for them to insult trans people by using names associated with their assigned gender at birth (since they also refer to trans women as TIM or trans-identified male).
-Red pills are estrogen pills, and blue pills are the anti-depressants associated with trying to live as one's assigned gender without taking them.
+Trinity was brainwashed by the matrix (version 2.0) and lead to believe she has a fake life in there, with a husband and kids.
+She is given the name "Tiffany/Tiff" which is actually a transgender in-joke: It refers to TIF (trans-identified female), an acronym used by transphobes online to refer to trans men, which is a way for them to insult trans people by using names associated with their assigned gender at birth (since they also refer to trans women as TIM or trans-identified male).
+Red pills in the Matrix franchise originally represented estrogen pills, and blue pills are the anti-depressants associated with trying to live as one's assigned gender instead of taking the hormones.
+Neo's job is to go into the Matrix and rescue her from... a mundane and normal, but mostly happy-seeming life with someone else (and kids with that man too).

 Likes and Dislikes